![]() Bill Hewett (Chair) | ![]() Joy Irvine | ![]() Paul Lougheed |

 Chairman Bill Hewett began by reviewing the enormous contribution of Joy Irvine (deceased member), backed by funds from RCWE ($36,000 over 10 years), to the development of accredited training for Cambodian & other SE Asian nationals in the building and fitting of prosthetic limbs.
 This is a very necessary service given the proliferation of landmines left over from the Vietnam War.
-Paul Lougheed (pictured), CEO of Southern Way, has also developed an interest in the needs of youth in Cambodia, and sought to rebuild a rock climbing wall.
-RCWE contributed $500 to complete the $3000 needed, and will place a plaque honouring the work of Joy Irvine on the finished wall. |

 Known as the Angkor Boulder Wall, construction is nearing completion, mainly due to volunteers.
 The wall has many holes allowing the “grips” to be moved to create new challenges.
 We saw the agility of the climbers on a video shown by Paul – a couple of stills are opposite.